Fredericev/Simulation-of-polymer/Lammps_howto.md

 # Lammps on Mac
-This is a conculsion for Lammps install and running include coding on Macbook.
+This is a procedure for installing and running Lammps, including commands, on Macbook.

 **NOTE**: If operating system is windows or Linux, please follow [LAMMPS](https://docs.lammps.org/Install_mac.html)